jewon1988/Patient_Management/README.md

 - Technologies used : RESTful APIs, JUnit, Maven

 ## Getting Started
-**Please download the project and run the server using IDE or Command Line below.**
+**Please download the zip and run the server using IDE or Command Line below.**
 ```
-java -jar /YOUR_PATH/patient/target/patient-0.0.1-SNAPSHOT.jar
+java -jar YOUR_PATH/UHN_Assignment-main/patient-0.0.1-SNAPSHOT.jar
 ```

 ### Usage